benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 vault servers are in a critical state.
 This is because the mysql creds vault is exposing to the todo service are good for a minute, so the app doesn't realize vault is gone for up to a minute.
-We could actually avoid a "todo" failure alltogether by hanging onto our old connection if vault isn't available, but I left that logic out of the todo service since this is largely a vault demo.
+We could actually avoid a "todo" failure alltogether by hanging onto our old MySQL connection if vault isn't available, but I left that logic out of the todo service since this is largely a vault demo.
 Additionally, we wouldn't want to entirely rely on this since new services would have nowhere to get their creds from.